Let's Get Dirty - Our Future Is Compost

 However, such disposal problems are not unique to the United States.
 Even Canada has experienced waste disposal problems.
 The Montreal Gazette reported that Montreal "sends a little less than 300,000 tons of garbage to landfill sites yearly."2 This is better than Toronto, which "produces about 2 million tons of garbage a year."2 Cities across the world produce huge amounts of garbage.
 Whether one considers it a crisis or not, it is impossible to deny that current waste production and disposal process should be addressed.
 If it is not a crisis today, it will be in the future.
 Dealing with the issue now is the only way to prevent future disaster.

-it may have occurred to some of the good burghers… that maybe we produce
+Toronto sidewalks… it may have occurred to some of the good burghers… that maybe we

-the eyes of the public.
-The garbage became impossible to ignore when it was
+eyes of the public.
+The garbage became impossible to ignore when it was seen and smelt

-seen and smelt during everyday life.
-It soon became an important issue to Toronto
+during everyday life.
+It soon became an important issue to Toronto residents.

 A Search For Solutions